senessax/odysseyskies/README.md

 [//]: # (A skyblock mod with customizable islands, advanced island protection and support for expansion mods.)

 [//]: # ()
-[//]: # (NeoSkies provides it's own API and registries for other mods to add content and features and integrate with the island system.)
+[//]: # (Provides it's own API and registries for other mods to add content and features and integrate with the island system.)

 [//]: # ()
 [//]: # (Each island have their own settings, those settings allow the owner to decide how other players can interact with the island, such as allowing interaction with doors, redstone, containers, etc.)